-Begin to create buy-in by presenting to faculty and staff about No Place for Hate, ensuring that everyone understands how this program helps meet your school's values and priorities.
+Begin to create buy-in by presenting No Place for Hate to faculty and staff, ensuring that everyone understands how this program helps meet your school's values and priorities.
 Continue by distributing information about No Place for Hate in several ways (email, social media, website announcements, virtual classroom postings, etc.) in the communications you send to families and students at the beginning of the school year, including clear expectations for participation.
 Have a dedicated method for students and family members to express interest in joining the committee (e.g., Google form, email reply, etc.).
-Establish a committee membership agreement; it is essential to provide clarity about the time commitment and communication expectations involved with participation.
+Establish a committee membership agreement; it is essential to provide clarity about the time commitment and communicate expectations involved with participation.